gds-operations/vcloud-tools/README.md

 This will prompt for your password.

-Drom the headers returned, select the header below
+From the headers returned, select the header below

      x-vcloud-authorization: AAAABBBBBCCCCCCDDDDDDEEEEEEFFFFF=